LCorti/IETrans-SGG-A10/README.md

+# Adaptation of IETrans-SGG.pytorch repo to work on A10 gpus and more recent Pytorch versions

+This repo includes some changes made to the original implementation of IETrans from the paper "[Fine-Grained Scene Graph Generation with Data Transfer](https://arxiv.org/abs/2203.11654)" to make it work on on NVIDIA A10 GPUs with Python 3.12.x and Pytorch 2.4.0 (and related dependencies).

+The authors' original commits are preserved.

+---
+# Original README follows
+---

 # Internal and External Data Transfer (IETrans) for Scene Graph Generation

 This is the code for **ECCV 2022 (Oral)** paper "[Fine-Grained Scene Graph Generation with Data Transfer](https://arxiv.org/abs/2203.11654)".